 Yes, some condoms will assist in controlling premature ejaculation.
 The fatter delay condoms, or climax-control condoms, make penile orgasm less sensitive and help you last longer in bed.
 Others have weak forms of numbing agents such as benzocaine.
 They provide an over-the-counter, very easy-going alternative that has few side effects and can be used in conjunction with other forms of treating premature ejaculation, like Kegels or the start-stop method of better ejaculatory control.

-It will take approximately how long to treat premature ejaculation?
+How long will it take to treat premature ejaculation?

 The outcomes of the treatment for premature ejaculation are mixed: behavioural methods such as start-stop or Kegels can improve after 2-4 weeks of regular training.
-Topical anesthetics act within minutes, whereas it takes a 1-3 week period till the SSRIs work.
-It takes 4-8 weeks of consistent, combined methods for most men to see gains in lasting longer and better control.
-Waiting and follow-up with a physician are beneficial in maximizing results.
+Topical anaesthetics act within minutes, whereas SSRIs take 1-3 weeks to work.
+It takes 4-8 weeks of consistent, combined methods for most men to see gains in lasting longer and having better control.
+Waiting and following up with a physician are beneficial in maximizing results.

 Should I visit a doctor because I have premature ejaculation?